Can I Make a Personal Injury Claim Without a Lawyer?

 It May Make Getting Legal Help Later Next-to Impossible

-Once you've started negotiating your personal injury claim without a lawyer, it's almost impossible to get an insurance company to reconsider your claim after you've hired a lawyer.
+Once you've started negotiating your personal injury claim without a lawyer, it's almost impossible to get an insurance company to reconsider your claim after you've hired a personal injury traffic accident lawyer.

 The insurance adjuster will take any statement, any evidence, and any concession you've given them and use it against you.
 This makes elevating the status (or financial award) associated with your claim to the next level unlikely.